We start with the problem

-We ship our materials by sea to minimise the carbon footprint of transportation.
-And we support the re-forestation of the Amazon to help with carbon capture.
+We ship our materials by sea to minimise the carbon footprint of transportation and support the re-forestation of the Amazon to help with carbon capture.

-Our felt linings are made by people with a long-term history of unemployment.
-And every bag is carefully boxed and shipped to you by Londoners with learning difficulties.
+And our felt linings are made by people with a long-term history of unemployment.

 Industry-changing innovations are happening all over the world.
 We’re always looking for new ways to give waste-bound materials a chance at a second life: